-Kansas City International (KCI) Airport: Vblock™ Demo
+Kansas City International (KCI) Airport: Vblock™ Testing and Implementation

 Recognizing the growing importance to provide a positive customer experience as a way to differentiate itself and remain competitive, an international airport turned to us for help in realizing a better solution.

 Vblock demo in ATC proves converged system will solve immediate problems and meet future goals